-

 Challenges to financial stability

-Currently, a great risk in the financial system in Sweden according to the Riksbank, is the Swedish banks’ exposure to the highly indebted commercial property sector.
+Currently, a great risk in the financial system in Sweden according to the Central Bank is the Swedish banks’ exposure to the highly indebted commercial property sector.
 Also, a relatively high level of indebtedness in relation to private households makes the financial system vulnerable.
 The recent development in respect of interest rates and inflation, along with geopolitical insecurities and the economic development at large, entails an increased risk for credit losses among Swedish banks and thus poses challenges for the stability of the financial system in Sweden and globally.
 These circumstances mean that both foreign as well as Swedish authorities with financial stability responsibilities have to monitor developments closely and be prepared to initiate actions if the financial situation so requires.

-The increased risks of cyber attacks
+A continuing risk of cyber attacks

 Sweden: Banking & Finance